jaymart-padilla/E-commerce-Laravel-SitOnMe/README.md

 ## Setup

 -   Create a .env file in the root directory
--   Refer to .env.example contents for your .env file
+-   Refer to .env.example for your .env file
 -   Adjust .env variable values to your needs (e.g. db connections)
 -   Run these commands